rafin/Spotify-Visualizations/README.md

-Current version online at: (Defunct)
+Legacy version online at: http://plotify.herokuapp.com

 ## Plot your Music
 - Webapp that helps visualize a user's public playlists on spotify